-§ 30 Issue and redemption prices, order acceptance deadline
+Issue and redemption prices, order acceptance deadline

-1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment.
+The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment.

-2. The initial sales charge is 5% of the net asset value per unit.
-The Company is free to charge a lower initial sales charge, or no initial sales charge at all.
+2. The initial sales charge for the NC, ND and TFC unit classes is 0% of the net asset value per unit.